Tonicc00/instagram-clone/README.md

 For now I have made a design for authentication page, sidebar and part of the home page.

 On second commit home page is finished and I started working on the design for profile page.

+New commit.
+Profile posts are finished and I started working on the modal.
+Basically all the elements used before are now used again with a drifferent position and setup.
+Lots of css properties are used as well so the page looks nice on all screen sizes.